Boron nitride nanosheet

-Boron nitride nanosheet is a two-dimensional crystalline form of the hexagonal boron nitride (h-BN), which has a thickness of one to few atomic layers.
-It is similar in geometry as well as physical and thermal properties to its all-carbon analog graphene, but has very different chemical and electronic properties – contrary to the black and highly conducting graphene, BN nanosheets are electrical insulators with a band gap of ~5.9 eV, and therefore appear white in color.
+Boron nitride nanosheet is a crystalline form of the hexagonal boron nitride (h-BN), which has a thickness of one atom.
+Similar in geometry as well as physical and thermal properties to its carbon analog graphene, but has very different chemical and electronic properties – contrary to the black and highly conducting graphene, BN nanosheets are electrical insulators with a band gap of ~5.9 eV, and therefore appear white in color.

 Uniform monoatomic BN nanosheets can be deposited by catalytic decomposition of borazine at a temperature ~1100 °C in a chemical vapor deposition setup, over substrate areas up to about 10 cm2.
 Owing to their hexagonal atomic structure, small lattice mismatch with graphene (~2%), and high uniformity they are used as substrates for graphene-based devices.

 Structure

 BN nanosheets consist of sp2-conjugated boron and nitrogen atoms that form a honeycomb structure.
 They contain two different edges: armchair and zig-zag.
 The armchair edge consists of either boron or nitrogen atoms, while the zig-zag edge consists of alternating boron and nitrogen atoms.
 These 2D structures can stack on top of each other and are held by Van der Waals forces to form few-layer boron nitride nanosheets.
 In these structures, the boron atoms of one sheet are positioned on top or below the nitrogen atoms due to electron-deficient nature of boron and electron-rich nature of nitrogen.